A Celiac’s Gluten Free Guide to France

 Ah, France.
 Land of cheese and baguettes.
 A country of delicate, fluffy pastries and croissants, of pies and crepes, and so much more.
-I lived in France before I was diagnosed as a celiac, and my copious consumption of bread products and pastries certainly led to my finding out I was unable to eat gluten.
-It’s also responsible for how sick I got before doctors figured out my beloved baguettes were part of the problem.
-The good news is that traveling in France is very possible while strictly gluten free.
-The bad news is that croissants smell really, really good.
+I lived in France before I was diagnosed as celiac, and my copious consumption of gluten in the form of bread products and pastries certainly led to my finding out fairly dramatically that my body was not able to tolerate it.
+The good news is that these days, traveling in France is very possible while strictly gluten free.

 Being a celiac in France means availing yourself of all the wonderful, quality base ingredients that are found throughout the country.
-This may mean avoiding bakeries (unless recommended below) but it does not mean going hungry.
-From fabulous cheeses to buckwheat crepes, to stews and salads and so much more, there is plenty to eat that won’t get you sick – and that will still make you smile.
+In the years since my diagnosis in the early 2000s, the country has become much more inviting for celiacs.
+From fabulous cheeses to buckwheat crepes, gluten free croissants, pain au chocolat, and other pastries, amazing patisseries, stews, salads and so much more, there is plenty to eat that won’t get you sick.

 This guide will help you navigate the dishes you will find, as well as offer alternatives when you are eating out.